ADMISSION ENQUIRY

 Dr. J. Beny

-Assistant Professor · S&H
+Assistant Professor · S&H (Maths)

 Mrs. A. Sumathi

-Assistant Professor · AI & DS
+Assistant Professor · Artificial Intelligence

 Mrs. R. Jasmine